-The two oldest and most popular ways to use marijuana are to smoke weed or hashish.
-In fact, hashish was the first marijuana extract that human beings discovered!
+The two oldest and most popular ways to use weed are to smoke weed or hashish.
+In fact, hashish was the first cannabis extract that human beings discovered!
 So how to the two differ?
 Are the effects different from one to another?
 Read now to learn the differences between weed and hash.

 - What are the Differences Between Hash and Weed?